jeromekelleher/ercs/docs/source/index.rst

         replicates = worker_pool.map(subprocess_worker, args)
         mean_identity = np.mean(np.array(replicates), axis=0)
         mean_identity.tofile(filename)

+.. note:: The particular structure of how these two functions are called is dictated by
+    the technical details of how multiprocessing works.
+Specifically, the argument to :meth:`multiprocessing.Pool.map` must be picklable so we cannot call ``sim.get_identity(seed)`` directly.

 We then have all the tools we need to define our top-level simulation function::